 Record that you started at 9:30 am and ended at 6:45 pm.

-Honestly, the biggest thing that messes people up when they are trying to figure out how to calculate time for work is the whole am/pm distinction.
-Don’t even try to work out the math from there.
-You’ll just confuse yourself.
+The biggest issue that messes people up when they are trying to figure out how to calculate time for work is the whole am/pm distinction.
+Don’t try to work out the math from there.
 Instead, how to work out hours per day is negotiated much more easily through military time.

 Because military time measures time within the 24-hour day cycle, it's a much easier subtraction process.
 Any time before 1:00 pm stays as is, but for 1:00 pm and onward, add 12 hours.
 So 8:15 am remains 8:00 hours, but 3:35 pm becomes 15:35 hours.